VinTurnier/ipt-cli/README.md

 ```s
 $ ipt dump --production-database
 ```
 Simply start the container again and your will now have production data on your local environment.
+This guarantees that your local database will always be similar to your production database.

 # To Start